 There are a few cleaning supplies that every photographer should own.

 99.9% of the time you should be using an air blower to clean your sensor.
-Usually it will do the trick.
-If not, a sensor brush is gental and works great.
+Usually, it will do the trick.
+If not, a sensor brush is gentle and works great.
 That’s all I would do with any of these cameras.
-Because the Sony A7II, A7rII and A7sII have in camera stabilization, I’m not sure how they will hold up to any pressure applied to them, so be careful and I do not recommend doing the wet cleaning method yourself with these cameras.
+Because the Sony A7II, A7rII, and A7sII have in-camera stabilization, I’m not sure how they will hold up to any pressure applied to them, so be careful and I do not recommend doing the wet cleaning method yourself with these cameras.

 Also, do not try to clean your sensor by blowing on it with your mouth.
-You are garanteed to get spit on it.
+You are guaranteed to get spit on it.

-I like to buy micro fiber cleaning cloths in the bulk now because they eventually get oily and it’s always nice to have fresh ones.
+I like to buy microfiber cleaning cloths in bulk now because they eventually get oily and it’s always nice to have fresh ones.